 The impact of triplet therapy on OS, or when compared with checkpoint inhibitor monotherapy, or to sequential therapy with combination BRAF-MEK inhibitor therapy, preceded or followed by checkpoint inhibition (ongoing trial NCT02224781) is unknown.

-Temozolomide, an oral alkylating agent that hydrolyzes to the same active moiety as dacarbazine, appeared to be similar to dacarbazine (IV administration) in a randomized, phase III trial with a primary end point of OS.
-However, the trial was designed for superiority, and the sample size was inadequate to prove equivalency.[36]
+Temozolomide, an oral alkylating agent that hydrolyzes to the same active moiety as dacarbazine, appeared to be similar to dacarbazine (IV administration) in a randomized phase III trial with a primary end point of OS.
+However, the trial was designed for superiority, and the sample size was inadequate to prove equivalency.[40]

-An extended schedule and escalated dose of temozolomide was compared with dacarbazine in a multicenter trial by the European Organisation for Research and Treatment of Cancer (EORTC) (EORTC-18032 [NCT00101218]) randomly assigning 859 patients.
-No improvement was seen in OS or PFS for the temozolomide group, and this dose and schedule resulted in more toxicity than standard-dose, single-agent dacarbazine.[41][Level of evidence A1]
+An extended schedule and escalated dose of temozolomide was compared with dacarbazine in a multicenter trial by the European Organisation for Research and Treatment of Cancer (EORTC) (EORTC-18032 [NCT00101218]) that randomly assigned 859 patients.
+No improvement was seen in OS or PFS for the temozolomide group, and this dose and schedule resulted in more toxicity than standard-dose, single-agent dacarbazine.[45][Level of evidence A1]

-Two randomized phase III trials in previously untreated patients with metastatic melanoma (resulting in FDA approval for vemurafenib [20] and ipilimumab [7]) included dacarbazine as the standard therapy arm.
-Both vemurafenib (in BRAF V600 mutant melanoma) and ipilimumab showed superior OS compared with dacarbazine in the two separate trials.
+Two randomized phase III trials in previously untreated patients with metastatic melanoma (resulting in FDA approval for vemurafenib [20] and ipilimumab [6]) included dacarbazine as the standard therapy arm.
+Both vemurafenib (in BRAF V600–mutant melanoma) and ipilimumab showed superior OS compared with dacarbazine in the two separate trials.

 A published data meta-analysis of 18 randomized trials (15 of which had survival information) that compared chemotherapy with biochemotherapy (i.e., the same chemotherapy plus interferon alone or with IL-2) reported no impact on OS.[52][Level of evidence A1]

 The most effective dose-fractionation schedule for palliation of melanoma metastatic to the bone or spinal cord is unclear, but high-dose-per-fraction schedules are sometimes used to overcome tumor resistance.
-For more information, see Cancer Pain.
+For more information, visit Cancer Pain.

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.